 • Thus you may find a situation where an overall model is highly significant (large \(F\)-statistic), while no (or few) of the individual predictors are.
 This is a puzzlement!

-• As well, recall that the coefficients \(\hat{b}\) are partial coefficients, meaning the estimated change \(\Delta y\) in \(y\) when \(x\) changes by one unit \(\Delta x\), but holding all other variables constant.
+• There is an interpretive problem as well.
+Recall that the coefficients \(\hat{b}\) are partial coefficients, meaning that they estimate change \(\Delta y\) in \(y\) when \(x\) changes by one unit \(\Delta x\), but holding all other variables constant.
 Then, the model may be trying to estimate something that does not occur in the data.
+(For example: predicting strength from the highly correlated height and weight)

 8.1.1 Visualizing collinearity

 Collinearity can be illustrated in data space for two predictors in terms of the stability of the regression plane for a linear model Y = X1 + X2.
-In Figure 8.1 (adapted from Fox (2016), Fig. 13.2):
+Figure 8.3 (adapted from Fox (2016), Fig. 13.2) shows three cases as 3D plots of \((X_1, X_2, Y)\), where the correlation of predictors can be observed in the \((X_1, X_2)\) plane.

 2. In panel (b), \(X_1\) and \(X_2\) have a perfect correlation, \(r (x_1, x_2) = 1.0\).
 The regression plane is not unique; in fact there are an infinite number of planes that fit the data equally well.
 Note that, if all we care about is prediction (not the coefficients), we could use \(X_1\) or \(X_2\), or both, or any weighted sum of them in a model and get the same predicted values.